OpenEnergyPlatform/open-MaStR/docs/advanced.md

 For most users, the functionalites described in [Getting Started](getting_started.md) are sufficient.
-If you want to examine how you can configure the package's behavior for your own needs, check out [Cofiguration](#configuration).
+If you want to examine how you can configure the package's behavior for your own needs, check out [Configuration](#configuration).
 Or you can explore the two main functionalities of the package, namely the [Bulk Download](#bulk-download) or the [SOAP API download](#soap-api-download).

 ## Configuration